Weapon Permits

 Issuance

-Applications are made on forms provided by the Sheriff's Office, and must include proof of training and a valid photo I.D. issued by the state DOT.
+You must apply for your permit in the county that you reside in.
+Applications can be filled out at the Sheriff's Office and must include proof of training and a valid photo I.D. issued by the state DOT.
+If your I.D. does not have your currently Boone County adress on it, please bring with you a piece of mail, such as a ultility bill, for verification of address.
 Upon submission, the necessary background checks will be conducted by the Sheriff, which may take up to 30 days to process.
-Permits are $50 for new applications, $25 for renewals and are valid for five years.

 A person is not eligible for a permit if the applicant: